oat-sa/tao-mobile-app/README.md

 4. Ensure Hydratation and Debug are ticked
 5. Update the code, you can define the target branch, tag, etc.
 6. Launch the build
 7. If the app is already installed, just got back to the home screen (3 fingers taps) and update it.
-Othersiwse scan the QR code and install it.
+Otherwise scan the QR code and install it.

 ##### From the CLI

+1. Get your authentication token
+2. Authenticate against the build service : `npx pgb-cli login` (once)
+3. Get the app id : `npx pgb-cli ls`
+4. Build the app : `npx pgb-cli build APP_ID`
+5. Download the packaged app : `npx pgb-cli download APP_ID Android .`

 #### Signing